 Everything you need to complete each week is outlined and linked in the lecture agenda.
 Every week you are expected to watch lecture videos.
 They are available from 8am on Monday until 8pm on Sunday of the scheduled week.
-There is a 1-point homework assignment for every lecture, also open till 8pm on Sundays and have unlimited attempts with the score of the most recent attempt recorded in the gradebook.
+There is a 1-point homework assignment for every lecture.
+Homework also open till 8pm on Sundays and have unlimited attempts with the score of the most recent attempt recorded in the gradebook.
 You should also complete the assigned reading in the textbook.
 The quiz on this material is available from Monday to Wednesday in the following week.
 Each quiz has 15 multiple-choice questions to complete in 15 minutes, and no proctor is required; it weighs 15 points (1 point per question), one attempt only.
 You may review your submission any time after the due date by going to Grades and clicking on the quiz.

-Midterm and Final exams have 50 multiple-choice questions each and each weigh 50 points (1 point per question).
+Midterm and Final exams have 50 multiple-choice questions each and each weighs 50 points (1 point per question).
 No books/notes are allowed during the exams and both exams require proctoring.
 You have 50 minutes to complete each exam, one attempt only.
-You may review your submission only once immediately upon completion while still under the proctor's supervision.
+You may review your submission only once immediately upon the completion while still under the proctor's supervision.

 Copying questions by any means (electronic or in writing) is against academic integrity policy.
+You can earn a maximum of 5% of extra point by completing extra assignments.